xiaozhi-alan-zhu/xiaozhi-alan-zhu.github.io/pages/posts/diffusion-model.md

 \end{align*}
 $$

-To convert each term in the equation to be analytically computable, the objective can be further rewritten to be a combination of several KL-divergence and entropy terms (See the detailed step-by-step process in Appendix B in Sohl-Dickstein et al.):
+To convert each term in the equation to be analytically computable, the objective can be further rewritten to be a combination of several KL-divergence and entropy terms (See the detailed step-by-step process in Appendix B in Sohl-Dickstein et al. [@sohl2015deep]):

 $$
 \begin{aligned}